Stephen Drew: Minor leagues

-The Arizona Diamondbacks selected Drew in the first round, with the 15th overall selection, of the 2004 Major League Baseball Draft.
+The Arizona Diamondbacks selected Drew in the first round, with the 15th overall selection, of the 2004 Major League Baseball draft.
 While coming to an agreement on his rookie contract, Drew briefly played for the Camden Riversharks of the Atlantic League, where he hit .427 in 19 games.
-He began the 2006 season with the Lancaster JetHawks of the Class A-Advanced California League, where he batted .389 and hit 10 home runs.
-He was later promoted to the Tennessee Smokies of the Class AA Southern League, with whom he hit .218 and hit 4 home runs.
-He was then promoted to the Tucson Sidewinders of the Class AAA Pacific Coast League.

-He was selected to the 2006 All-Star Futures Game.
+He began the 2006 season with the Lancaster JetHawks of the High-A California League, where he batted .389 and hit 10 home runs.
+Drew was later promoted to the Tennessee Smokies of the Double-A Southern League, with whom he hit .218 and hit four home runs.
+He was then promoted to the Tucson Sidewinders of the Triple-A Pacific Coast League.
+Drew was selected to the 2006 All-Star Futures Game.